shaloo/docs.arcana/includes/text-snippets/warn-passkeys-options.md

-!!! an-caution "Passkeys: Alternate Login vs. Sign-up"
+!!! an-warning "Passkeys: Alternate Login vs. Sign-up"

       Apps that use {{config.extra.arcana.sdk_name}} passkey auth let users log in with a passkey, but only after they've first signed up or logged in using another option.
 Then, they can create and link passkeys to their account.